Mishawum station: Development and renovations

 The inbound mini-high platform with missing edge strip in 2013.

 The MBTA began planning for transit-oriented development around Mishawum station even before its 1984 opening.
-In 2004, the MBTA proposed a mixed-use development on the former parking lot with a fire station, residential units, and a hotel, but zoning for the plan was rejected by Woburn City Council due to concerns about high density in the primarily suburban city.
+In 2004, the MBTA proposed a mixed-use development on the former parking lot with a fire station, residential units, and a hotel, but zoning for the plan was rejected by Woburn City Council due to concerns about increased density in the primarily suburban city.
 In July 2005, two developers bought the 7-acre site from the MBTA for $7.2 million.
 In August 2006, the City Council approved the parcel as a "transit oriented development overlay district" allowing the construction of apartment buildings up to 7 stories high, in addition to other possible uses.

 The Council approved a 210-apartment building and a 50,000 square foot office building with a below-ground garage in January 2007.
 Although local opinion favored a smaller residential building, 210 units was considered the minimum number to bring restoration of Mishawum as a full-time station into consideration.
 Environmental approval was granted two months later.

 Construction of the office building also included a large ramp structure leading to the inbound platform to replace the old ramp.
 The office building, garage, and ramp were completed around 2010, but the apartment complex was delayed and ultimately never built.
 However, the outbound stairs and the south ends of the platform were never renovated and are closed off.
 The mini-high platform edges that were removed around 2007 to repair another station were not replaced, making the station no longer accessible.
 Bus route 355 was discontinued in July 2012 as part of general service cutbacks due to the MBTA's financial state, leaving Mishawum with no remaining bus connections.
 The abandoned Logan Express building was demolished in 2014 for the construction of a Dave and Busters, which opened in 2015.

 With just 32 boardings on an average weekday in 2018, Mishawum is one of the least busy stations on the commuter rail system.
 Prior to the COVID-19 pandemic, weekday service to Mishawum consisted of three outbound trains during the morning rush hour and three inbound trains during the evening rush hour, with no weekend service.
 This was the same level of service the station had since 2001.
 Temporary reduced schedules based on existing Saturday schedules were in effect from March 16 to June 23, 2020.
 These schedules did not include Mishawum and five other limited-service stations not normally served on Saturdays.
 Temporary reduced schedules again went into effect on December 14, 2020, with Mishawum and four other stations not served.